 Land that is physically constrained per state requirements and definitions is assumed to be not "buildable" for the purposes of this inventory.
-Land was identified as constrained if it: has 25% or greater slopes; is within the FEMA 100-year floodplain; is within a river or upland ASI; or is within the WOZ and within 100 feet of the Deschutes River, where building setbacks may apply.
+Land was identified as constrained if it: has 25% or greater slopes; is within the Federal Emergency Management Agency (FEMA) 100-year floodplain; is within a river or upland Area of Special Interest (ASI);21 or is within the Waterway Overlay Zone (WOZ) and within 100 feet of the Deschutes River, where building setbacks may apply22.
 The total area affected by one or more of the constraints was calculated for each tax lot in Bend.
 There are roughly 1,420 acres of physically constrained land within the UGB, of which roughly 1,170 are within tax lots.

-Bend's ASI's are not acknowledged Goal 5 resources.
+21 Bend's ASI's are not acknowledged Goal 5 resources.
 However, the city's regulations largely preclude development within these areas.
 Density transfers are allowed; however, there is no history of developers utilizing this option.

-Bend's WOZ combines four different sub-areas: the Deschutes River Corridor Design Review overlay; the Floodplain Combining Zone; Goal 5 Riparian Corridor protection; and River Corridor ASIs.
+22 Bend's WOZ combines four different sub-areas: the Deschutes River Corridor Design Review overlay; the Floodplain Combining Zone; Goal 5 Riparian Corridor protection; and River Corridor ASIs.
 Each sub-area has its own set of standards and setbacks for protection.
 Setbacks vary from 30 to 100 feet depending on the stretch of river and the sub-zone; some are measured from ordinary high water, while others are measured from the canyon rim.
 Because the setbacks are not mapped in detail, the generalized assumption was made that development restrictions are likely within 100 feet of the mapped edge of the river throughout its length.
 Detailed information about the WOZ is included in Appendix B.